kcmkcm1234/PrinterThermal-ESCPOS-Android/README.md

 # PrinterThermal-ESCPOS-Android

-Usefull library to help Android developpers to print with bluetooth thermal printer.
+Usefull library to help Android developers to print with bluetooth thermal printers.

 ## Bluetooth permission